Maximising the value of cetacean data through promotion and facilitation of standardisation and collation

-Cetaceans (whales, dolphins and porpoises) are highly mobile species inhabitating an environment that is challenging for us to observe and understand.
-The Joint Cetacean Data Programme (JCDP) aspires to deliver an accessible, growing resource of collated cetacean monitoring data in support of overcoming these obstacles by maximising use of existing information.
+Cetaceans (whales, dolphins and porpoises) are highly mobile species inhabiting an environment that is challenging for us to observe and understand.
+The Joint Cetacean Data Programme (JCDP) will deliver an accessible, growing resource of collated cetacean monitoring data in support of overcoming these obstacles by maximising use of existing information.

 Data collation exercises (e.g. the JNCC-led Joint Cetacean Protocol; Marine Ecosystems Research Programme) have proven highly effective in increasing the value of the data by using them in combination.
 For example, the identification of areas of persistent density of harbour porpoise for designation of Special Areas of Conservation (SACs).
 However, there is now a need to work with data providers in finding a solution to collating and storing these data long-term for continued use, to improve the UK capacity for analysing and understanding cetaceans using our waters.